wiredlab/macs-over-chats/docs/project.md

 ### Week 1

-* [ ] Obtain a github.com account and get access to the https://github.com/wiredlab/macs-over-chats repository.
+* [ ] Obtain a [GitHub](github.com) account and send Prof. White your username for access to the [https://github.com/wiredlab/macs-over-chats repository](https://github.com/wiredlab/macs-over-chats) repository.

 * [ ] Read about ALOHA and other channel access methods.